How It Works

 When you trigger disposal, a 90-day sale window opens.
 You sell the hardware on the open market, through brokers, ITADs, or direct to buyers.
 We can introduce resellers to help you sell.

-If the sale price falls below the guaranteed floor for that year, we pay the gap.
-If it clears above, you keep the full upside.
+If the sale price falls below the guaranteed floor for that year, the policy pays the gap.
+If it clears above, you keep the upside.

 This flexibility matters for tech refresh cycles.
 If NVIDIA launches a new architecture and you want to upgrade early, the policy still protects you.
 You are not locked into holding hardware until the end of the term.